 Enlist a Moderator

-If there are still people who tend to bristle at being critiqued or tend to get argumentative, it might be a good idea to enlist a moderator, someone whose work is not being critiqued that day.
-A moderator can keep the conversation on topic as well as keep tempers from flaring.
+It might be a good idea to enlist a moderator, someone whose work is not being critiqued that day.
+The moderator can help keep discussion on track, so everyone has a chance to get their work critiqued in the two hours that we have to meet.
+The moderator can also keep tempers from flaring if people tend to bristle at being critiqued or get argumentative.
 But hopefully it won’t come to that. 🙂